Reactive-Extensions/RxJS/doc/api/core/operators/find.md

 2. `[thisArg]` *(`Any`)*: Object to use as `this` when executing the predicate.

 #### Returns
-*(`Observable`)*: An Observable sequence with the first element that matches the conditions defined by the specified predicate, if found; otherwise, undefined.
+*(`Observable`)*: An Observable sequence with the first element that matches the conditions defined by the specified predicate, if found; otherwise, an empty sequence.

 #### Example
 ```js